mthl/guix-artwork/website/drafts/commit-authentication.md

 ```

 The `guix describe` command now prints the introduction if there’s one.
-That way, it’s easy for a user to share their channel configuration,
+That way, one can share their channel configuration, including
-including introductions, without having to be an expert
+introductions, without having to be an expert.

 Channel introductions also solve another problem: forks.
 Respecting the
 authorization invariant “forever” would effectively prevent